 How do I register to become a member of the PJT?

 The most time efficient way to become a member of the PJT is to visit the PJT’s homepage.
-You will see a link on the top right of the home page reading “Become A Member.”
+You will see a link in the top center of the home page reading “Become A Member.”
 Select that link and a new page will open.
-If you’re a member from a previous season, please enter your ID and password.
-If you’re a new member, please select “I’m Not a Member” and fill in the prompts in regards to your personal information and be sure to have a credit card available to complete your membership registration.
+If you’re a member from a previous season, please select “Sign In / Register” on the right side of the blue bar.
+If you’re a new member, please select “Create Profile” and then “Click Here to Register” and fill in the prompts in regards to your personal information.
+Once you have created your player profile you will be directed back to the Membership Home page where you will select “Submit Payment” to complete your registration.

-Where may I find my ID & Password for my Players Club Account?
+Where may I find my ID & Password for my Account?

 If you have forgotten your ID and/or password, please visit the homepage of the PJT’s website.
 On the top right of the homepage, please select the link reading “Forgot Id / Password.”
 A new page will open with a prompt and please follow the instructions.Forgot ID / Password